 Webb is excited about its partnership with the Pomona College Chemistry Department and Professor Dan O’Leary.
 Webb students attend the prestigious Robbins dinner and lecture, where they hear about the latest research from Nobel Laureates and other leaders in the chemical sciences, as well as work with professors and Pomona College students in their spectroscopy laboratory as part of their spring semester research projects.

 Biotechnology At Neil A. Campbell Science Learning Lab With

 This lab-based course provides students the opportunity to learn the DNS techniques and methods used in many biotechnology applications.
 Using cutting-edge equipment in the lab at Webb, as well as the facilities available at the Neil A. Campbell Science Learning Lab University of California, Riverside, students investigate various research topics in biotechnology, explore the ethical implications of these fields of study, and apply learned lab methods to student projects.

 Webb students considering a career in medicine, the sciences or entrepreneurship will have the opportunity to participate in an academic partnership with faculty at Keck Graduate Institute in Claremont.
-Working alongside college students in a university lab researching microbiology and drug discovery to cure infectious diseases, Webb student researchers will be paid and have the extraordinary opportunity to publish.
+Working alongside college students in a university lab researching microbiology and drug discovery to cure infectious diseases, Webb student researchers will have the possibility to contribute to graduate publications.
 Keck Graduate Institute professors Anastasia Levitin, PhD, and Mikhail Martchenko, PhD, are providing (and overseeing) this one-of-a-kind summer research program for Webb students.
 Founded in 1997, through a generous $50 million grant from the W.M.
 Keck Foundation, Keck Graduate Institute represents The Claremont Colleges’ first entry into graduate-level, application-based scientific research and education.
 It remains the only graduate institute in the country with this sole focus.